vaskoz/hacktoberfest-leaderboard/README.md

 HFL_GH_TOKEN=yourGithubPersonalToken HFL_GH_REPO=nameOfLeaderboardRepoToCreate ./hacktoberfest-leaderboard
 ```

+## Restart existing leaderboard

+Now you can re-run the same command and it will pick up where it left off on an existing repository.

 # Setup multiple leaderboards
 You're able to run as many leaderboards as you want, however, you'll be limited by Github's API rate limits.
 As of this writing, Github has a limit of 5,000 reqs/hour.